jefmud/flask_file/README.md

     flask_file.py: Contains the FlaskFile class that sets up the file manager.
     Templates: HTML templates for rendering the file manager interface.

-Screenshots

-(Include screenshots of the file manager interface if available.)

 ## Security Considerations

     Authentication: The module does not include user authentication.
 Do not deploy in a production environment without implementing proper authentication and authorization mechanisms.